Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-grid-item.md

 ### CSS Grid-row property

-As like the grid-column, we can also use the grid-row to stack over rows.
+Like the grid-column, we can also use the grid row to stack over rows.

 - `grid-row: 1 / 4;` Start on row one and end on row four
 - `grid-row: 1 / span 2;` Start on one and span two rows